intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/vllm_docker_quickstart.md

 ## Pull the latest image

-*Note: For running vLLM serving on Intel CPUs, you can currently use either the `intelanalytics/ipex-llm-serving-xpu:latest` or `intelanalytics/ipex-llm-serving-vllm-xpu:latest` Docker image.*
+*Note: For running vLLM serving on Intel GPUs, you can currently use either the `intelanalytics/ipex-llm-serving-xpu:latest` or `intelanalytics/ipex-llm-serving-vllm-xpu:latest` Docker image.*
 ```bash
 # This image will be updated every day
 docker pull intelanalytics/ipex-llm-serving-xpu:latest